After final debate, Obama says election comes down to trust

 "Barack Obama's economy isn't working.
 Demand better," one of the ads says.

-(Additional reporting by Susan Heavey, Lisa Lambert, Alina Selyukh and Sam Youngman; Writing by Andy Sullivan; Editing by Karey Wutkowski and Paul Simao)
+(Additional reporting by Susan Heavey, Lisa Lambert, Alina Selyukh and Sam Youngman; Writing by Andy Sullivan; Editing by Karey Wutkowski and Doina Chiacu)